Charptr0/Local-Password-Manager/readme.md

 # Local Password Manager <img src="https://i.imgur.com/ADHP2yn.png" align="right" width="30%">

-Store and retrieve passwords locally, desgined to help you organize all your passwords in one place.
+Store and retrieve passwords locally, designed to help you organize all your passwords in one place.

 ## Usage
 1. Create a user profile